Understanding Your BCSC Compliance Examination

 - Deficiency letter - a deficiency letter is sent to your firm requesting your firm respond to the deficiencies and outline a written plan to resolve the deficiencies

 - Conditions of registration or settlement agreement - if the problems found are very serious or there is evidence of systemic compliance problems, we may impose conditions of registration on the firm and its staff.
-Examiners may also refer files to our Compliance Officers, who may ask you to enter into a settlement agreement.
-Conditions of registration or a settlement agreement are vehicles that allow the Executive Director to offer simpler and potentially less costly ways to resolve our concerns.
+Conditions of registration is an option that allows the Executive Director to offer simpler and potentially less costly ways to resolve our concerns.

 Where Can I Learn More Information About Good Compliance Practices?